 During the meet, Annalyshsa probed the teen star on his favorite song (“You Smile,” “That Should Be Me,” “Catching Feeling”), favorite destination (“Japan”), and best video game, (“NBA2K”).

 Funny moments came when Bieber said having make-up put on him was “emasculating” also admitting his mom’s cooking is “getting better now but [she] used to be terrible.”

 Saving the best for last, Annalysha then asked the heartthrob to marry her.
 To which, the “Baby” singer promptly said he should do the asking and got down on one knee before the delighted little girl.

-Bieber has worked with the Foundation since 2009 and the 199 other wishes he has granted took place before shows.
-As well as meeting the children his team buys upgraded tickets for the families who accompany them.
+Bieber has worked with the Foundation since 2009.
+As well as meets with the children, his team provides upgraded tickets for the families who accompany them.

 Back in April, the singer’s manager Scooter Braun first announced that Justin is on track to become the biggest musician wish granter.

 For some, Bieber’s climactic wrap to his North US tour dates and Make-A-Wish record will sit contrarily alongside the negative press he has generated or attracted over the past five months.

-Previous incidents have included an unfortunate encounter with a mop bucket, accusations galore, various gaffes both on and off tour, paparazzo run-ins, single digit late shows, and yesterday’s exploitative publication of leaked nude photos of the singer.
+Previous incidents included an unfortunate encounter with a janitor’s mop bucket, exploits and accusations galore, various gaffes both on and off tour, paparazzo run-ins, single digit late shows, and yesterday’s exploitative publication of leaked nude photos of the singer.

 But to Make-A-Wish, Annalysha, and the other children Bieber has met over the past four years, the effort and time he gives to them is also worth noting — and appreciating.